jacktslau/producer-consumer/README.md

 ## Introduction
-This is a producer and consumer implemented in ruby web application.
+This is a producer and consumer sample implemented in ruby.

-## Implementation
+It simulates bank transaction updating account balance in producers and consumers.

 ### Producer
-Each producer randomly produce a transaction object and pushed into a queue
+Each producer randomly produces a PAYMENT / TOPUP transaction and pushed into a queue.
+Then it will update account balance and saved into the account logs.

 ### Consumer
-Each consumer reads the object from the queue and writes into log
+Each consumer reads the transaction from the queue and log it.

 ### WebServer

-### API
-`GET /toggle`
+`/toggle`

 Start or stop the producers and consumers.

-`GET /consume`

-Read the consumer's log
+It returns all accounts and transaction in json format when it stops.

+`/consumer/log`

+Open a consumer UI to display any transaction log once it received.

 ## Run
-`> rackup config.ru`
+`> bundle exec thin -R config.ru -p 9000 -e development start`